Japan City Guides: Kumamoto

 Getting Around Kumamoto

 The bus and tram network covers all of Kumamoto's main sites but traffic can be heavy with people driving in from surrounding areas and cross-Kyushu traffic.
 It is possible to buy one-day passes for the street car network which are also valid on the green city buses (700 yen).
 The Castle Loop Bus (shiro-megurin) runs from the bus station and passes many of the city attractions.
-The service runs 18 buses daily from 8.30am-5pm over the 50-minute loop and a one-day ticket is 300 yen.
+The service runs 18 buses daily from 8.30am-5pm over the 50-minute loop and a one-day ticket is 300 yen (see above).